 This celebrated restaurant institution approached us to design their flagship location, as well as reinvent the branding, advertising, graphics, and website.
 Our design considers the customer’s visit as a comprehensive experience: architecture, interiors, decorating, landscape, furniture design, and lighting design.
-As a social catalyst, this 6,000 square foot, 210-seat restaurant explores the architecture of informality and ‘infusion,’ and investigates how to subvert the typical framing of a traditional, dining room.
+As a social catalyst, this 6,000 square foot, 210-seat restaurant explores informality and the subversion of the typical framing of a traditional dining room.

 The restaurant’s rich material palette includes: painted mural on Hinoki-style cypress planks, Venetian-influenced mirror décor, solid walnut planked furniture, red lacquer details, woven wire mesh screens, Calacutta white marble, hand-troweled plaster, and a feature art piece by London-based light artist Stuart Haygarth.